 This is truly a recipe come home to roost as it is the perfect expression of the winter we are experiencing here in Minnesota.
 With two huge snowstorms and a third on its way, this is the snowiest winter in the past 20 years.
 The snow pile is already two to three feet high and it is not going anywhere with the freezing temperatures.
 No doubts about it, we will be having a white Christmas.

-These pretty, white treats with flecks of red and green are not only light and tasty but also gluten-free.
+These pretty White Christmas Cups with flecks of red and green are not only light and tasty but also gluten-free.
 I made these as a holiday treat for the boys to share at school.
 They are easy to prepare and the only cooking involved is the melting of butter and white chocolate.
 Even kids can prepare this with a little bit of supervision.
 I will be making a smaller version for our Christmas gathering next week.
 The ones shown here are regular sized ones for teenage girls and boys.

 This recipe was adapted from the Australian Women’s Weekly’s Big Book of Beautiful Biscuits and I am sending it right back to Australia to Penny of Jeroxie for her International Incident Colour Party.
 My color/colour for the party is white.